ilya-khorev/IK.Imager/README.md

 A metadata object will also contains image url, which leads directly to the image blob storage or CDN (depending on configuration)

 ### Image Removal
-Image removal is available thorugh a simple API request.
+Image removal is available via a simple API request.
 The system will clear up all related metadata and thumnails objects.

 ## Architecture Overview
 ![](docs/Architecture.svg)